julioacontreras/vue-draganddrop/README.md

 ## Usage

+When the element is dropped, will execute the callback function sending index and data.

 ### Drag

-When you drop the element, droparea will execute the callback function sending index and data.

 ```html
 <div v-draggable="{channel:'myDrag', index: idx, data: myArrayOrigin, selectorDropZone:'.dragArea'}"  >